As an Amazon Associate I earn from qualifying purchases.

 Protein powder choice

-• Casein, whey-casein blends or vegan protein powders are ideal as they make the pancakes softer.
-I made mine with a whey-casein blend.
+• Casein, whey-casein blends or vegan protein powders make the pancakes softer.
+I used a whey-casein blend.

 • Whey protein, especially whey isolate, tends to dry out when heated.

-• For tasty pancakes without sweetener, use a flavored protein powder such as vanilla or chocolate.
-If you choose unflavored protein powder, sweeten the batter with maple syrup or honey to your likings.
+• Use a flavored protein powder such as vanilla or chocolate.
+If unflavored, sweeten the batter with maple syrup or honey to your likings.

 Serving size

 • This recipe makes a single serving.
-To prepare it for more people, simply increase all the ingredients proportionally based on the number of servings you need.
+For more people, just increase all the ingredients proportionally based on the number of servings you need.

 Nutritional values

 • Please note that the nutritional values are approximations only, precise macronutrients may vary based on the ingredients used.
-For precise information, calculate the nutrition facts by yourself.
+For more accuracy, calculate the nutrition facts by yourself.

 Nutrition